Skip to Content

 Art Education

-Art Education BFA students at Massart develop a critical, studio-centric approach to visual arts education.
+Our undergraduate Art Education students develop a critical, studio-centric approach to visual arts education.

 Art Education students develop the skills to become artists and teachers.
 Surrounded by the rich artistic environment of MassArt, students choose to either develop a single studio concentration, or to learn from a diverse breadth of studio practices throughout campus.
 Students on either path also develop their creative studio practice through the department’s sequence of Interdisciplinary Studio courses.